-challenging financial and non-financial measures to assess performance and focus executives on key operational and strategic objectives critical to GWA's long-term success;

-- incentive plans that align reward for executives to shareholder wealth creation over the short and medium term; - ability for the Board to exercise its discretion to adjust or 'clawback' executive reward where business and operational risks have not been adequately managed; and - best practice governance in determining remuneration arrangements and outcomes that are fair and reasonable taking into consideration community and shareholder expectations.
+- challenging financial and non-financial measures to assess performance and focus executives on key operational and strategic objectives critical to GWA's long-term success; - incentive plans that align reward for executives to shareholder wealth creation over the short and medium term: - Board discretion to adjust or 'clawback' executive reward where business and operational risks have not been adequately managed; and - best practice governance in determining remuneration arrangements and outcomes that are fair and reasonable taking into consideration community and shareholder expectations.

-As advised in the FY21 Remuneration Report, the remuneration arrangements for Mr Meyerhans, the Managing Director & Chief Executive Officer and the Executive team signaled a significant change in the variable remuneration mix for FY22 to a greater weighting to long-term incentives coupled with a lower weighted focus on short-term financial targets and critical non-financial KPIs (refer Section 6).
+As advised in the FY21 Remuneration Report, the remuneration arrangements for Mr Meyerhans, the Managing Director & Chief Executive Officer and the Executive team signaled a significant change in the variable remuneration mix for FY22 to a greater weighting to long-term incentives coupled with a lower weighted focus on short-term financial targets and critical non-financial KPIs (refer section 6).

-2. Key management personnel (KMP)
+2. KEY MANAGEMENT PERSONNEL (KMP)